A Hard Sci-Fi Colony Simulator

 The worlds that we find are not like home.
 Hot Jupiters evaporating under intense stellar radiation.
 Supercritical steam worlds.
 Even the most promising candidates — worlds with liquid water and stable orbits — are often anoxic wastelands harboring biochemistries fundamentally incompatible with human life.

+Like medieval cathedrals, billions work on projects that they will never live to see the final product.
 It will take generations to make a barren system into a garden.
-Welcome to the frontier.
+Welcome to Terminal Burn.

 Development Roadmap